latex3/babel/README.md

 ```
 3.43   2020-04-??
+       - Autoloading based on the BCP47 codes, with basic lookup.
        - Only a few essential commands are loaded with the format.
        - Improvements in Assamese and Finnish.
        - Fix - Babel reset the \sfcode of » to 1000.
 It should be 0.